cryptpad/blueprints/review/index.md

 ---
 layout: layouts/base
+title: "Review of the State of the Art in Applied Cryptography"
+eleventyNavigation:
   title: Review
-eleventyNavigation:
   order: 2
 ---

-# Review of the State of the Art in Applied Cryptography
+#

 We review the cryptography used in CryptPad and compare it against the state of the art in applied cryptography.
 For this, we evaluate the security of